My three-year-old has a pink polka-dotted piggybank that sits on her shelf, filled with quarters earned from a bed made or a mess cleaned.

 It’s time to stop thinking of content as an expense and start seeing it as an investment.
 And here’s why:

-Great evergreen content that answers your audiences’ questions or concerns today will still be relevant long into the future.
+Great evergreen content that answers your dream families’ questions or concerns today will still be relevant long into the future.
 Once you create a robust and diverse content platform, it’s easy to update and maintain.
-You can turn a white paper into a blog post and a video and a SlideShare and a webinar and … you get the point.
+You can turn an article into a blog post and a video and an infographic and a webinar and … you get the point.
 Good content is flexible.
 Great content is a contortionist.

 A smart article that is appealing to readers will attract audiences way beyond its initial publication date.
 If your content is online, it can be easily found by prospects whenever that issue is relevant to their situation, making you the answer to their needs at their critical decision-making moments.

-If your content strategy incorporates your business leaders, you are giving them a way to sharpen their own points of view, strengthen their communication skills and build their online authority.
-By enhancing the authority of your leaders, you are enhancing the authority of your brand.
+If your content strategy incorporates your school leaders and faculty, you are giving them a way to sharpen their own points of view, strengthen their communication skills and build their online authority.
+By enhancing the authority of your leaders, you are enhancing the authority of your school.

-If you’re not developing content, it’s difficult to create a coherent brand tone and personality.
-By writing, editing and reviewing branded content, you will begin to understand the authentic voice, story and perspective of your brand.
-It will help bring life into your brand and allow you to connect with current and prospective clients on a more intimate, personal level.
+If you’re not developing content, it’s difficult to create a coherent school voice, tone and personality.
+By writing, editing and reviewing branded content, you will begin to understand the authentic voice, story and perspective behind your school brand.
+It will help bring life into your school story and allow you to connect with current and prospective students and families on a more intimate, personal level.